gecBurton/fhirlight/README.md

 intentional exclusions:
-code-able concepts - only one, no text
+code-able concepts - only one, no text text is ignored datetimes - UTC only

 incomplete:
 - Observation -> Specimen
 - Specimen -> ServiceRequest
+- Slot -> Schedule

 | name                                            | complete |
 |-------------------------------------------------|----------|